jtreeves/regressions_library/documentation/source/introduction/pages/installation.rst

 Requirements
 ************
-What is required to use the library.
+To use this library, you must have the following:

+* Python 3.8 or higher
+* NumPy
+* SciPy

 Command Line
 ************
-Use the command line to install it from PyPI.
+To download this library directly from PyPI via pip, you can execute this in the command line:

 .. code-block::